Toxic Bears (トクシックベアーズ) are an avant garage and experimental punk band out of Brisbane. The members are:

 Their single, Participation Awards, got the Bears a definite non-participation award, by coming 5 in the 4ZZZ Hottest 100 for 2020!
 The band are stoked, humbled and honoured to be ranked so high.

-Their latest single is Cutting Onions.
+Their penultimate single is Cutting Onions.
 Listen to it here.

 Their single before is Neighbourhood Planning.
 Listen to it here.